coopdanger/github-wg-configuration/draft-cooper-wugh-github-wg-configuration.md

 ## Migration of an Existing Organization

-If a working group already has an organization, it would be usefulf to be able to make it have the same management as one would get with going through the steps in {{creation}}.
+If a working group already has an organization, it would be useful to be able to make it have the same management as one would get with going through the steps in {{creation}}.
 That is, it would be good to be able to run steps 3 and 4 from {{creation}} so that the rest of the activities in this section such as